yuluo-yx/yuluo-yx/README.md

 🔭 &nbsp; I'm currently participating in some open-source projects and preparing for work. <br>
 🌱 &nbsp; I'm interested in Java & Golang. <br>
-🍃 &nbsp; I'm learning and exploring service mesh & envoy & spring-cloud-alibaba. <br>
+🍃 &nbsp; I'm learning and exploring AI & Traffic management & MicroServices <br>
 ❤️ &nbsp; I like eating 😍, coding 💻, playing 🏓 and basketball 🏀, sleeping in 🛌. <br>
 💬 &nbsp; Be free to ask me about anything <a style="text-decorition='none'; color=rgb(65, 135, 207)" href="https://github.com/yuluo-yx/yuluo-yx/issues">here</a>.